We, ScreenSkills, (we/us/our), are committed to protecting and respecting your privacy.

 Cookie and user tracking

 How we use the information about you that we collect

-The information that we collect and store relating to you is primarily used to enable us to provide our services to you.
-In addition, we may use some or all of the information about you for the following purposes:
+The personal data that we collect and process is primarily used to enable us to provide our services to you.
+For example, we may use your personal data for the following purposes:

 - To meet our contractual commitments to you.

 - To display your profile in our directories and elsewhere on the ScreenSkills website.